wildfly/quickstart/helloworld-singleton/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7.1.0 or EAP 6.
+The application this project produces is designed to be run on a JBoss AS 7 or JBoss Enterprise Application Platform 6.

 With the prerequisites out of the way, you're ready to build and deploy.

 Deploying the application
 -------------------------

-First of all you need to enable the "admin" user from $JBOSS_HOME/standalone/configuration/mgmt-users.properties file, and then start JBoss AS 7 (or EAP 6).
+First you need to enable the "admin" user from $JBOSS_HOME/standalone/configuration/mgmt-users.properties file, and then start JBoss AS 7 (or JBoss Enterprise Application Platform 6).
 To do this, run this script

     $JBOSS_HOME/bin/standalone.sh